Guacam-Ole/PinballPlayerSelect/README.md

 ```

 ## Advanced Configuration:
-PBS has some advanced configuration Options you _usually_ should not need to touch.
+PPS has some advanced configuration Options you _usually_ should not need to touch.
 But you are free to do anyways if your machine is somehow special.

 ### Generic
-Adding `"stayopen":"true"` to the config will allow PBS to stay open until FX3 is closed.
+Adding `"stayopen":"true"` to the config will allow PPS to stay open until FX3 is closed.
 Adding `"batchmode":"true"` to the config will not start FX3 at all but create a batchfile instead that would open it

 ### Media